 With the slight drop in temperatures and significant drop in humidity, late fall offers the perfect weather for hiking and biking.
 Whether you choose to explore the beautiful Pinckney Wildlife Preserve, meander miles of winding maritime forest trails in Palmetto Bluff or take a long stroll on one of Hilton Head’s many beaches, fall is the perfect time to discover the subtle changes of the season on foot or by bike.

 While hitting the trails, be sure and look to the trees.
 While our semi-deciduous live oaks and evergreens may not offer fiery autumnal foliage, they are home to multitudes of birds that enjoy spending the colder months here as much as our human snowbirds.
-American Goldfinches, Baltimore Orioles, Belted Kingfishers and Ruby-crowned Kinglets are just a handful of the winged jewels taking to our trees in the late fall and winter.
+American Goldfinches, Baltimore Orioles, Belted Kingfishers and Ruby-crowned Kinglets take to our trees in the late fall and winter.

 If you really want to witness more dramatic seasonal changes, grab a kayak or a standup paddleboard and get out into the tidal salt marshes.
-Here you will see our Spartina alternaflora, locally referred to as cordgrass, morphing from its vivid summer green to straw gold, as it goes to seed and begins to die back.
-Tailing Redfish abound and you can watch young Sharpnose and Bonnethead Sharks feeding in the grass.
+Here you will see our Spartina alternaflora, locally referred to as cordgrass.
+It morphs from its vivid summer green to straw gold, as it goes to seed and begins to die back.
+Tailing redfish abound and you can watch young Sharpnose and Bonnethead Sharks feeding in the grass.

-So while we may still be wearing flip-flops and tank tops in November here in the Lowcountry, signs of fall and the coming winter are all around us.
-Visit outsidehiltonhead.com to discover how Outside Hilton Head and Outside Palmetto Bluff can help facilitate all your adventuring needs to get you out exploring autumn.
+So while we may still be wearing flip-flops November, signs of fall and the coming winter are all around us.
+Outside Hilton Head and Outside Palmetto Bluff can get you out exploring autumn.